Claiming For A Bank Statements Data Breach

 Evidence can help prove both these points and examples of what you could supply include:

-• Correspondence with the organisation.
-This could be a letter of notification sent by the controller informing you of how the breach occurred and what data was affected.
-It could also include emails or letters you have sent them regarding the breach.
+• Contact with the organisation.
+This could be a letter of notification sent by the controller informing you of how the breach happened and what data was affected.
+It could also include letters or emails you have sent them regarding the breach.

 • Evidence of mental harm.
-This could include copies of your medical records that show the diagnosis of the mental harm you’ve suffered.
+This could include copies of your medical records which show the diagnosis of the psychological harm you’ve suffered.

 • Evidence of your financial losses.
 As mentioned, this can include payslips, credit reports and bank statements.